 - Promote Your Own Guards

 - Have a Supervisor Promotion Plan

 Like what you see here?
-On August 12, Thinkcurity is hosting Steve Donofrio to run a free training on how to build a supervisor training program for private security companies.
+Then check out this webinar on building supervisor training program for private security companies.

 1. Hire the Right People